 We take efforts to keep our load-balancers in each region on a very small number of IP addresses so that A records can rely on them.
 All the same, even these occasionally must be amended.
 In that event affected customers are informed in advance to minimise disruption.

-Occasionally a fixed IP address for a customer’s project might be desired for:
+Occasionally a fixed IP address for a customer’s application might be desired for:

-incoming connections, such as a client connection to an API running in the project
+incoming connections, such as a client connection to an API running in the application

 outgoing connections, such as a connection to an external API, where the IP address is required for whitelisting purposes